 No. HIE causes brain damage.
 While some babies with very mild encephalopathy suffer few long-term effects and may have few issues, babies with moderate or severe encephalopathy may develop a number of other conditions.
 These conditions – such as cerebral palsy and intellectual disabilities – are not curable.
 However, there may be treatments available to help achieve the best possible outcome in children with HIE.

-If you believe that your child has suffered a birth injury, an HIE lawyer can help.
+If you believe that your child has suffered a birth injury, an HIE attorney can help.
 Call BILA today to schedule a free consultation.

 What Is the Life Expectancy for People with HIE?